IIT Hyderabad: Coursework and Fractal Academics

 Each department offers courses of various levels, for undergraduate and postgraduate students.
 Core/compulsory courses are floated every alternate semester, along with a basket of electives.
 Advanced elective courses are open for both undergraduate and postgraduate students, as well as students of other departments, although enrollment may be limited.

 IIT Hyderabad uses a Fractal Academic System, involving continuous evaluation of students and more choices on subjects they want to pursue outside their core area.
 The structure of academics involves students taking courses to fill specific number of credits within Elective Baskets.
 Courses across UG and PG involve domains such as "Department Electives" where courses are taken from within the prescribed list of courses by the department, "Free Electives" where any courses of the student's choice are taken, mandatory "Liberal Arts"/"Creative Arts" credits where credits have to be taken from the Liberal Arts and/or Creative Arts department.
 Additional courses such as the NSS/NSO/NCC, and Clean India are required to be taken, as specified to the degree being pursued.
 Undergraduate students are required to complete 125-130 credits to complete their degree, with additional credits being taken for additions to the degree.

-At the institute, every semester, undergraduate students have the option to take courses in Liberal Arts and Creative Arts such macroeconomics, introductory psychology, introduction to the Sanskrit, Japanese, French, or German language, introduction to Carnatic or Western classical music, theater, pottery and ceramics, Indian Classical Dance, and Madhubani painting.
+At the institute, every semester, undergraduate students have the option to take courses in Liberal Arts and Creative Arts such macroeconomics, introductory psychology, introduction to the Sanskrit, Japanese, French, or German language, introduction to Carnatic or Western classical music, veena (taught by Grammy Award Winner and Padma Bhushan Awardee Pandit Vishwa Mohan Bhatt) theater, pottery and ceramics, Indian Classical Dance, and Madhubani painting.
 Courses offered by industry and professionals are often floated, including Engineering courses such as PCB Design by Renesas Electronics, Creative Arts courses by seasoned artists, and "Empowering 3 billion" by Dr. A P J Abdul Kalam, ex-President of India, floated in 2012.

 IIT Hyderabad currently offers expansion to the degrees by providing students opportunities to take up additional Minors, Majors and Dual Degree programs.
 As per the 50th Senate Academic Handbook, Dual Degrees are currently offered for B.Tech. + M.Tech.; B.Tech. + PhD; B.Tech. + M.Tech.
 (Interdisciplinary & Cross-Disciplinary), B.Des. + M.Des.; and B.Des. + PhD.
 The structure is permissible to allow ambitious students to take up additional coursework at their desired level of difficulty; for example if a B.Tech./B.Des. student wishes to graduate with a cross-disciplinary exposure, they may pursue a Major in their respective department, while pursuing an Honours in addition to another Major, or Minor, or combinations of both, and then also take up an additional degree.